pysal/pysal/MIGRATING.md

 # Module Lookup

-here is a list of the locations of all of the commonly-used modules in legacy `pysal`, and where they can be found in `pysalnext`:
+here is a list of the locations of all of the commonly-used modules in legacy `pysal`, and where they will move in the next release of `pysal`.

+To preview these changes, install the `pysalnext` package using `pip`.
+If your package works with `pysalnext`, it should work on `pysal` 2.0.

 ### Modules in `libpysal`:
-- `pysal.cg` has been changed to `pysalnext.lib.cg`
+- `pysal.cg` will change to `pysal.lib.cg`
-- `pysal.weights` has been changed to `pysalnext.lib.weights`
+- `pysal.weights` will change to `pysal.lib.weights`, and many weights construction classes now have `from_geodataframe` methods that can graphs directly from `geopandas` `GeoDataFrames`.
-- `pysal.open` has been changed to `pysalnext.io.open`, and most of `pysal.core` has been moved into `pysalnext.io`. *Note: using* `pysalnext.io.open`*for **anything** but reading/writing spatial weights matrices is not advised.
+- `pysal.open` will change to `pysal.lib.io.open`, and most of `pysal.core` will move to `pysal.lib.io`. *Note: using* `pysal.lib.io.open`*for **anything** but reading/writing spatial weights matrices/graphs is not advised.
 Please migrate to* `geopandas`* for all spatial data read/write.
 Further, note that* `WeightsConverter` *has also been deprecated; if you need to convert weights, do so manually using sequential* `open`* and *`write`* statements.*
-- `pysal.examples` has been changed to `pysalnext.lib.examples`
+- `pysal.examples` will change to `pysal.lib.examples`
-### modules in `dynamics`
+### Modules in `dynamics`
-- `pysal.spatial_dynamics` has been changed to `pysalnext.dynamics.giddy`
+- `pysal.spatial_dynamics` will change to`pysalnext.dynamics.giddy`
-- `pysal.inequality` has been changed to `pysal.dynamics.inequality`
+- `pysal.inequality` will change to `pysal.dynamics.inequality`
 ### Modules from `esda`:
-These have been moved directly into `pysalnext.explore.esda`, except for `smoothing` and `mixture_smoothing`, which have been deprecated.
+These will mainly move into `pysal.explore.esda`, except for `smoothing` and `mixture_smoothing` (which will be deprecated) and `mapclassify`, which will move to `pysal.viz.mapclassify`.
-### modules from `network`:
+### Modules from `network`:
-These have all been moved directly into `pysalnext.explore.spaghetti`
+These will move directly into `pysal.explore.spaghetti`
-### modules from `inequality`:
+### Modules from `inequality`:
-`pysal.inequality` has been published as its own package, `inequality`, and moved to `pysalnext.dynamics.inequality`.
+`pysal.inequality` has been published as its own package, `inequality`, and moved to `pysal.dynamics.inequality`.
-### modules from `spreg`:
+### Modules from `spreg`:
-`pysal.spreg` has been moved wholesale into `pysalnext.model`, which now contains many additional kinds of spatial regression models.
+`pysal.spreg` has been moved wholesale into `pysal.model`, which now contains many additional kinds of spatial regression models.

 # I really don't want to change anything; what can I do?

 This is not recommended, and should only be done by those who are planning to deprecate large portions of their code.
 For a longer change window, feel free to `import pysal._legacy as pysal`.
 Note that this can be deprecated at any point, and we urge you to not do this if it can be avoided.
-Again, please do **not** do this: if you can make this changes, we hope you can instead make our recommended changes.
+If you can make this changes, we hope you can instead make our recommended changes.
 They are small, reasonable, and will greatly enhance how easy it is for us to maintain `pysal`.

 ### Please contact us on [gitter](https://gitter.com/pysal/pysal) if there are any remaining concerns or questions.